IAMXID/did-method-iamx/README.md

 ## Abstract

-This specification describes a new DID miamxd for hosting DIDs on the Cardano blockchain, also referred to as iamx DID.
+This specification describes a new DID IAMX for hosting DIDs on the Cardano blockchain, also referred to as iamx DID.
 This specification conforms to the requirements specified in the [DIDs specification](https://www.w3.org/TR/did-core/) currently published by the W3C Credentials Community Group.

 ## Conformance and Terminology